 - Faculty Academic Advisor (graduate students only).
 The CSE faculty member who helps you formulate your academic and professional development plan.

 - Staff Academic Coordinator.
 The CSE staff member who helps you register for academic credit by force-registering you into the appropriate internship course.

 - Your internship must be CSE-related.
 The Internship Coordinator will determine relevancy when you complete the paperwork to register for internship academic credit.

 - Internship academic credits must be earned in the term/semester in which you worked at the company.
 In particular:

 - You cannot receive internship academic credit for internships you have already completed.

-- When you complete an internship during a winter/summer term, you must register for internship academic credit(s) during that winter/summer term.
+- When you complete an internship during any academic term, you must register for internship academic credit(s) during that term.

 Graduate Program Requirements

-- You must be an approved CSE graduate student in good standing to register for internship academic credit.
+- Good Standing.
+You must be an approved CSE graduate student in good standing to register for internship academic credit.

-- MS students may count a maximum of one internship academic credit toward the MS degree.
+- PhD students.
+PhD students may count a maximum of one internship credit toward their PhD degrees.